Time Glasses: Symmetry Broken Chaotic Phase with a Finite Gap

-where \(\hat{\rho}_{\mathrm{ss}}\) is the stroboscopic steady state of the system.
+because its imaginary part is expected to vanish in the thermodynamic limit.
 In this section, we demonstrate that the behavior of the autocorrelation function serves as a clear and consistent diagnostic for distinguishing between time crystal and time glass phases, in agreement with the classical dynamics described in Sec.~\ref{sec:classical_dynamics}.